 What Happens to Your Disability Benefits When You Retire

-For many reasons, adults may suffer an illness, injury, or other medical condition that makes it impossible for them to work, therefore they may receive disability insurance benefits that pay for living expenses.
-They may also be eligible for Medicaid, which is a public health care program that pays for doctor’s visits, medical services, and prescription drugs.
+For many reasons, adults may suffer an illness, injury, or other medical condition that makes it impossible for them to work.
+In these situations, they may receive Social Security disability insurance benefits that help to pay for living expenses.
+They may also be eligible for Medicaid.
+Medicaid is a public health care program that pays for doctor’s visits, medical services, and prescription drugs.

 How to Qualify for Social Security Disability Benefits

 Qualifying for Social Security disability benefits depends on a few things.
 An individual must have worked for at least 10 years, and have a medical condition that is determined to be an actual disability under Social Security rules.

 This can include a catastrophic injury or illness, a physical or mental impairment, or another medical condition that prevents one from holding meaningful employment.

 A Social Security disability lawyer can help to define these factors to ensure that the individual can get this benefit, and it may take a few years to start receiving monthly disability checks.

 How to Decide Whether or Not to Retire Early

 If a person decides to retire early at the age of 62, their disability payments may continue at the same time as their retirement benefits, but at a reduced rate.
 For example, if you were near retirement age and decided to retire early due to chronic health problems, you could apply for disability insurance.